Ry-C123/Ry-C123.github.io/cat_port.md

 ### Data Augmentation using Zernike Moments for realistic and extreeme PSFs Part1

 #### Part1: Image Subtraction, The need for a robust PSF kernel.
 **Project Context:** My PhD centred on the rapid discovery of kilonovae.
 These are the explosions caused by colliding neutron stars.
 They last between 2-10 days in the visible spectrum, so locating them fast is crucial to understanding their physics.
-The challenge is that we are looking for them as a counterpart to gravitational waves, the LIGO-O3 sensativity meant this was usually the whole sky (see below).
+The challenge is that we are looking for them as a counterpart to gravitational waves, the LIGO-O3 sensitivity meant this was usually the whole sky (see below).

 <img src="images/LIGO.PNG?raw=true"/>